cosmos/ibc/spec/ics-002-client-semantics/README.md

 update its internal state accordingly, possibly finalising commitment roots and updating the signature authority logic in the stored consensus state.

+If a client can no longer be updated (if, for example, the trusting period has passed), it will no longer be possible to send any packets over connections & channels associated with that client, or timeout any packets in-flight (since the height & timestamp on the destination chain can no longer be verified).
+Manual intervention must take place to reset the client state or migrate the connections & channels to another client.
+This cannot safely be done completely automatically, but chains implementing IBC could elect to allow governance mechanisms to perform these actions (perhaps even per-client/connection/channel in a multi-sig or contract).

 ```typescript
 function updateClient(
   id: Identifier,